William James Smythe: Early life and military career

-He was born at Coole Glebe, Carnmoney, on 25 January 1816 – the second son of Samuel Smythe, vicar of Carnmoney and of his wife Margaret, daughter of John Owens of Tildarg.
+He was born at Coole Glebe, Carnmoney, County Antrim on 25 January 1816, the second son of Samuel Smythe, vicar of Carnmoney and his wife Margaret, daughter of John Owens of Tildarg.
 He was educated at Antrim until he entered the Royal Military Academy at Woolwich on 11 November 1830.
 He received a commission as second lieutenant in the Royal Artillery on 20 December 1833.
 In April 1835 he sailed for the Cape of Good Hope, where he served in the Kaffir War and received the war medal.
 He was promoted to be first lieutenant on 10 January 1837.
 He returned to England in October the same year.

-In July 1839 Smythe became secretary of the Royal Artillery Institution at Woolwich, and filled the office until he embarked for St. Helena in December 1811 to take charge of the observatory at Longwood, and to carry out magnetical and meteorological observations under the direction of Captain (afterwards General Sir) Edward Sabine.
+In July 1839 Smythe became secretary of the Royal Artillery Institution at Woolwich, and filled the office until he embarked for Saint Helena in December 1811 to take charge of the observatory at Longwood, and to carry out magnetical and meteorological observations under the direction of Captain (afterwards General Sir) Edward Sabine.
 The results were published in two large quarto volumes of Observations brought out by Sabine in 1850 and 1860.
 Smythe was promoted to be second captain on 5 May 1845.
 He returned to England in February 1847.

-In August 1848 Smythe embarked for Halifax where he was stationed for a year, returning to England in August 1849, on his promotion to the rank of first captain, dated 28 June.
+In August 1848 Smythe embarked for Halifax, Nova Scotia where he was stationed for a year, returning to England in August 1849, on his promotion to the rank of first captain, dated 28 June.
 In January 1850 he was appointed by the Marquis of Anglesey to take charge of young officers of artillery on first joining at Woolwich, and to supervise their instruction.
 This new arrangement led to the establishment of the department of artillery studies, of which Smythe was the organiser, and became the first director until July 1852.
 He was promoted to be lieutenant-colonel on 1 April 1855.